droge91/Usr0Challenges/README.md

 └─ .env
 ```
 Ensure that your challenges folder is named the same as what is described in the MongoDB title field(Replace spaces with underscores)
+**IMPORTANT** Files with spaces in their names will cause issues on the backend when assembling the embed.
+Avoid using spaces.

 - **OSI/**, **other_category/**, etc.:
   Each category folder holds subfolders for each challenge (`challenge_one`, `challenge_two`, etc.), which contain images or files needed for that challenge.